brunocfnba/docker-kubernetes-workshop/lab2/README.md

 4. Open a new terminal window and run `docker ps -a` so you can see your container is running.
 &nbsp;&nbsp;&nbsp;That's great but everything is running on your terminal, that's definitely not the best way to run critical things in your container so let's stop and remove this one.

 5. In your terminal (the same window you checked the container status), run `docker stop mycounter` and check if it exited running `docker ps -a`.
 If that's stopped, run `docker rm mycounter` to get rid of it.
-When chekcing your container you should see nothing there since we have no containers anymore.
+When checking your container you should see nothing there since we have no containers anymore.

 6. Let's make things right now and run this container as a deamon process so it doesn't lock your terminal when outputting to screen.
 All you have to do is add the `-d` flag to you docker run command like so:
 ```